-Credit risk:
+Credit risk.

+Credit risk arises principally from the Company loans and receivables presented under financial fixed assets and other receivables.
+The maximum amount of credit risk that the Company incurs is EUR 2,552.8 million, almost all of which is due from BATIF plc and to a lesser extent other affiliated companies.
 Management performs a yearly assessment of the financial performance of BATIF plc and its ability to repay the loans provided by the Company by reviewing the approved BATIF plc annual financial statements and taking into account credit ratings by credit agencies granted to BATIF plc in order to determine potential credit risk.